Learn how to make watercolor brushes for Procreate 5. Watercolor brushes allow you to create digital illustrations that look like watercolor.

 - Import the photo.

-- Use the eraser to turn off any spots you don't want.
-If the corners of your photo are too dark, this is a good way to remove those too.
-Turn off the background layer to see more of what needs to be removed.
+- Use the eraser to remove any spots you don’t want.
+This is also a good way to remove the corners of your photo that are too dark.
+Turn off the background layer to see what needs to be removed.

 - When you're happy with the image, turn the background back on and copy the canvas.